JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_5.md

 [^299]: 133:5 Comp. the commentary on Â<i>n</i>v.-<i>S</i>raut., loc. cit.
 8. He makes the fire redescend from his body or from the Ara<i>n</i>is by performing the Manthana (kindling the fire by attrition of the Ara<i>n</i>is).

 [^300]: 133:7 The Mantra alluded to here is given in the <i>S</i>rauta-sûtra.
 It p.
-134 runs thus, ‘Redescend, O _G_âtavedas; carry again offerings to the gods, knowing us.
+134 runs thus, ‘Redescend, O <i>G</i>âtavedas; carry again offerings to the gods, knowing us.
 Long life, offspring, wealth bestow on us; uninjured shine in our dwelling!’

 [^301]: 134:8-9 These Sûtras stand in no connection with the Samâroha<i>n</i>a treated of before.